timczerniak/gramadach_na_gaeilge/06_the_genitive_case.md

 * Feminine singular nouns: **an** changes to **na**, noun unchanged (except **h** before vowels)
 * Plural nouns: always **na**, given urú

-There is an urú on a noun when the article **na** comes before it in the genitive case:
+There is an urú on a plural noun when the article **na** comes before it in the genitive case:

 * _na bileoga_ -> _ag seoladh na **m**bileog_